Forms and Information

 Emotional support animal requests are treated as a housing accommodation request and must follow the general principles for such request as outlined in the Housing Accommodation Request Guidelines.
 Additionally, students requesting an emotional support animal must submit the Request for Emotional Support Animal form.
 This document outlines the procedures for students who are requesting an accommodation to have an emotional support animal in an on-campus residence.
 Student's requesting this accommodation must submit a Request for Emotional Support Animal and a Housing Accommodation Request form (if one is not already on file), which must be completed by a physician, psychiatrist, social worker, or mental health provider.

 Please consult the Emotional Support Animals Procedure for additional information prior to submitting the request.
-Requests are reviewed by the housing committee on a monthly basis.
+Requests are reviewed by the housing committee on a bimonthly basis.
 Students are encouraged to complete the requested paperwork prior to the start of the semester if applicable so that there is not a delay in the approval process.

 Housing Accommodation Guidelines

 Students with disabilities that require a specific type of housing assignment may request housing accommodations.
 Students must follow the general principles for such request as outlined in the Accommodation Request Guidelines.
 This process includes already being registered with the Learning Access Program and having your physician, psychiatrist, social worker or mental health provider complete a Housing Accommodation Request form.
 In addition, students must submit the required documentation prior to the deadline to be eligible for review with the Housing Review Committee.
-The committee meets on a monthly basis to review requests and if applicable determine arrangements that meet your needs.
+The committee meets on a bimonthly basis to review requests and if applicable determine arrangements that meet your needs.
 Not all submissions are guaranteed and additional information may be requested.

 Service Animals Procedure

 Students that require a service dog or have a service dog in training should become familiar with the University's procedures for service animals.
+Although it is not required, students are encouraged to register with the Learning Access Program.
+If the student is residing on campus, they must submit a copy of their service dog's vaccination records to the Learning Access Program.

 Student Confidentiality